michaelerule/LED_weaving/Project 4: Driver/Microcontroller firmware for Charlieplexed LED displays.md

 In Charlieplexed displays, attempting to light a dead pixel will cause current to flow in unexpected ways, spuriously lighting up the wrong LEDs.
 Sometime it is impractical to replace broken LEDs.
 For now, it suffices to note the anode and cathode pin numbers of any dead pixels.
 We can explicitly avoid turning them on in the display driving code late to avoid this issue.

 > *Note: Watch out for quality control in bulk discrete LEDs.
 I usually find some where the anode/cathode labels are reversed, or where the LED isn't embedded properly in the plastic housing.
 (Mechanical stability is especially important for home-made projects, since movement during use or soldering can break the connection between the LED chip and its leads.)
-For this reason, I often check each LED before soldering.*
+I often check each LED before soldering.*

 ## 2. Row/column scanning

-Lighting LEDs individually works for small projects, but not for large ones (>50 LEDs).
+Lighting LEDs individually works for small projects, but not for large ones.
 As the number of lights increases, the fraction of time that each light spends on decreases, making the display dim.
 There also isn't enough time to scan a large number of lights without introducing noticeable flicker.

 The solution is to scan an entire row or column of the matrix at once.
 One can drive multiple LEDs simultaneously by (e.g.) turning on one anode and multiple cathodes (but take care not to over-current the microcontroller IO pins).
 Appendix 1 (at the end of this post) gives notes for setting resistor values, but the usual series resistance for lighting a single LED is a good upper bound.